European shares firm as earnings, M&A back in play

 "That is the main cautionary factor that is this fly in the ointment for what are a positive set of circumstances overall."

-Figures from Thomson Reuters Lipper showed that net flows into European mutual funds posted their third straight monthly inflow in March with up to $100 billion of inflows potentially in the pipeline.
-Investors are buying into the improving economy and taking heart from the more favourable political landscape.
+France's CAC 40, which rallied more than 4 percent on Monday, was up 0.1 percent.

-France's CAC 40, which rallied more than 4 percent on Monday, ended up 0.17 percent.
+Earnings were firmly in focus, with shares in AMS surging 15.7 percent to a record high after the chipmaker reported first quarter revenues above its own forecast and added that it may raise its mid-term revenue growth target.

-Earnings were firmly in focus, with shares in AMS surging 19.6 percent to a record high after the chipmaker reported first quarter revenues above its own forecast and added that it might raise its mid-term revenue growth target.
+"Much of the future growth for ams AG is centered on the combination of unit and $ content opportunities on a range of leading consumer smartphone platforms, with ams well positioned across the three leading vendors Apple, Samsung and Huawei, but it is not the only growth driver," Neil Campling, global head of TMT research at Northern Trust Capital Markets, said.

-M&A action also fuelled shares, with luxury goods firm Christian Dior rocketing 11 percent to touch a fresh all-time high after a buyout deal.
+M&A action also fueled shares, with luxury goods firm Christian Dior rocketing around 12 percent to hit a fresh all-time high after a buyout deal.

 LVMH and billionaire businessman Bernard Arnault announced a deal to simplify their relationship with Christian Dior by buying out its minority shareholders, aimed at boosting LVMH's earnings.

-LVMH shares hit a record level and rose 3.9 percent higher, while rival Hermes fell 4.5 percent.
+LVMH's shares hit a record level and traded 3 percent higher, while peer Hermes fell 5.2 percent.

-Boliden's core operating profit missed forecasts by 6 percent.
-It blamed a fall in volume of free metals at copper smelters from unusually high levels seen in the previous quarter.
+Boliden's core operating profit missed forecasts by 6 percent, blaming a fall in volume of free metals at copper smelters from unusually high levels seen in the previous quarter.

-Shares in Whitbread also dropped, down 7.1 percent after the Costa Coffee owner reported results and said that it expected consumer confidence to wane next year.
-(Reporting by Kit Rees and Danilo Masoni; editing by Mark Heinrich)
+Shares in Whitbread also dropped, down more than 7 percent after the Costa Coffee owner reported results and said that it expected consumer confidence to dip next year.
+(Reporting by Kit Rees, Editing by Vikram Subhedar)

 * Chairman says co's offshore natural gas production seen at 19.17 bcm in fy18